 We may review any discount or exemption that has been allowed.
 If you receive a form in connection with this and your circumstances have not changed, you must sign and return the form if you want your reduction in your bill to continue.
 Where this is not returned the reduction will be cancelled without further notice.

-If your bill shows a reduction in the amount of Council Tax you have to pay, and your circumstances change which means you may no longer be entitled to receive this reduction, you must let the Council know in 21 days from the date of the change.
+If your bill shows a reduction in the amount of Council Tax you have to pay, and your circumstances change which means you may no longer be entitled to receive this reduction, you must let the Council know within 21 days from the date of the change.
 If you do not tell us, this may lead to prosecution and a fine of up to £280.

 Single person discount